Bayard Rustin: 1990s and 2000s

-In 1995, a Pennsylvania State Historical Marker was placed on the grounds of Henderson High School, which he attended.
+In 1995, a Pennsylvania State Historical Marker was placed on the grounds of Henderson High School, which Rustin attended.

-A 1998 anthology movie, Out of the Past, featured letters and archival footage of Rustin.
+The 1998 anthology movie Out of the Past features letters and archival footage of Rustin.

-The West Chester Area School District voted in 2002 to approve the creation of Bayard Rustin High School, which opened four years later in 2006.
+In 2002, the West Chester Area School District approved the creation of Bayard Rustin High School, which opened in 2006.

+In 2003, a documentary about Rustin titled Brother Outsider: The Life of Bayard Rustin would be released, and also serve as an episode of the PBS tv series POV.

-In July 2007, a group of San Francisco Bay Area Black LGBT community leaders officially formed the Bayard Rustin Coalition (BRC), which promoted greater Black participation in the electoral process, advances civil and human rights issues, and promotes the legacy of Rustin.
+In 2007, a group of San Francisco Bay Area Black LGBT community leaders formed the Bayard Rustin Coalition (BRC), which promotes greater Black participation in the electoral process, advances civil and human rights issues, and promotes Rustin's legacy.